townbull/dippindots/README.md

 # DippinDots

-These are my personal dotfiles.
+These are my personal (OSX) dotfiles.
 Please feel free to use/modify them as you like!

 Credit for the foundation of these dotfiles goes to: